Burgin’s Yard and Row

 James also willed over to Robert all his partnership interests in the blacksmith business, as well as all farming stock in his possession at the time of his death.

-Three years later Robert’s father, James, died, aged 90, and from him, Robert inherited the house he was then living in, and the surrounding outbuildings and yards.
+Three years after the death of brother James, Robert’s father, James senior, died, aged 90, and from him, Robert inherited the house he was then living in, and the surrounding outbuildings and yards.

 Hannah Burgin-Richardson was a daughter of Robert and Mary, and married blacksmith Job Fretwell – not Robert — in 1850.

-Before the marriage Job had worked as an apprentice for his future father-in-law in South Street.
+Before the marriage Job had worked as an apprentice blacksmith for his future father-in-law in South Street.

 You can’t be in two places at once?